 S.A.M.B.A. : Systems Approach to Maladaptive Behaviour & Antisociality

-Our main interest is studying (mal)adaptive behavior and decision-making and their link to psychopathic/antisocial tendencies in community and offender samples.
-To achieve this, we examine and try to integrate multiple levels of description by combining behavioral methods, electrophysiology, computational modelling and epigenetics.
-Our current projects and collaborations are focused on:
+Welcome to this website where you can find information about Dr. Inti Brazil's scientific work.
+His main interest is studying (mal)adaptive behavior and decision-making and their link to psychopathic/antisocial tendencies in community and offender samples.
+To achieve this, he examines and tries to integrate multiple levels of description by combining behavioral methods, electrophysiology, computational modelling and epigenetics.
+His current projects and collaborations are focused on:

 - how personality constructs are related to cognitive control, affective processing and social decision-making.